whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-02-ultrasonic-sensor/index.md

 unsigned long previousMicrosecondsUltra = 0;          // Time track for Ultrasonic Sensor

 void setup() {
   Serial.begin(9600);            // start serial monitor
-  pinMode(trigPin, OUTPUT);  // Sets the trigPin as an Output pinMode(echoPin, INPUT);   // Sets the echoPin as an Input }
+  pinMode(trigPin, OUTPUT);      // Sets the trigPin as an Output pinMode(echoPin, INPUT);       // Sets the echoPin as an Input pinMode(ultraLEDPin, OUTPUT);  // Sets the ultraLEDPin as an Input }

 void loop() {